Mobile device solutions

 Depending on the requirement, including cost and size considerations, a single or multiple coil solution can be employed in both MI and MR technologies.
 Figure 2 provides an overview of typical coil structures.

 Development of high-performance power management architectures has a big impact on the implementation of successful MI and MR solutions.
 On the transmitter side, in order to induce current into the resonant circuit, a DC-to-AC conversion takes place.
 In MI technology, a half-bridge or full-bridge inverter is used for this conversion whereas in MR technology current is supplied from a power amplifier.
+Conclusion

 It is reasonable to conclude that the best potential solution for a specific application will be based on the required features and performance.
 If free positioning or multi-device charging capability in X, Y, and Z directions is required, magnetic resonance is probably the preferred solution.
 If high efficiency performance with strong standards-compliance is required, then WPC-compliant solutions may represent the optimum choice.
 However, there is no question that a multimode solution able to seamlessly recognize the coupled MI- or MR-based device and transfer power effectively and efficiently will be the ideal solution to serve such applications.